Dvir570/Geographic-Application---OOP-course/README.md

 https://serc.carleton.edu/sp/library/google_earth/what.html
 ```
 The program gives two another options:
-Create a new CSV file with all the strongest locations for every Mac from a merged CSV file.
+Algorithm 1: Appreciate locations for every Mac from the database.
-Create a new CSV file with all the user locations for every sample's scan using a merged CSV file as database and other merged CSV file with no coordinates specified in it.
+Algorithm 2: Appreciate Create the user locations for every sample's scan using a database and other merged CSV file with no coordinates specified in it.
 The samples' scans are taken from the second file.

 ## Instractions for runing program ##
 In order to run this application you need to double click on GeoApp.jar file,